MannLabs/scPortrait/.github/pull_request_template.md

 - [ ] This comment contains a description of changes (with reason)
 - [ ] Referenced issue is linked
-- [ ] If you've fixed a bug or added code that should be tested, add tests!
 - [ ] Documentation in `docs` is updated

 **Description of changes**